 Have you ever looked at your bank statement and said to yourself "When did we sign up for this membership to the jelly of the month club?
 I don't even like jelly!"

-With a budget, you essentially are doing a personal audit every month to reconcile all your expenses, so no more sneaky subscription bills getting by.
+With a household budget, you essentially are doing a personal audit every month to reconcile all your expenses, so no more sneaky subscription bills getting by.

-So go ahead and buy those new shoes, but just make sure you have enough in your clothing budget first!
+So go ahead and buy those new shoes, but make sure you have check your budget worksheet first!

 Sometimes, we may feel like a victim of our money and bills, caught up in a never-ending payment cycle.
-With a budget, you can be intentional about the way you save and spend your money.
+A big advantage of a budget is that you can be intentional about your money.
 It gives you the insight and control to start paying yourself first.

 Managing your money properly saves you the stress of suddenly having to adjust to a lack of funds or prepare for an emergency expense.
 You can decide what you’re willing to sacrifice in the short-term for the long-term.